johnfmorton/kiro-laravel-skeleton-template/README.md

 ## DDEV Requirements

-Since the project uses DDEV for local enviroment of your Laravel project, you'll need to reference the [DDEV getting started section](https://ddev.com/get-started/) of the documenation.
-You'll find instructions for Mac, Windows and Linux.
+Since the project uses DDEV for local enviroment of your Laravel project, you'll need to have DDEV installed on your development machine.
+See the [DDEV getting started section](https://ddev.com/get-started/) of the documenation for instructions for Mac, Windows and Linux.
 Basically, you'll need to be able to install Docker images, and, depending on your platform, a way for local URLs to resolve.

 ### Automatic DDEV Validation